lyteword/kjv/exodus/chapter-8.md

 <sup>18</sup> And the magicians did so with their enchantments to bring forth lice, but they could not: so there were lice upon man, and upon beast.

-<sup>19</sup> Then the magicians said unto Pharaoh, This is the finger of God: and Pharaoh’s heart was hardened, and he hearkened not unto them; as the LORD had said.
+<sup>19</sup> Then the magicians said unto Pharaoh, This *is* the finger of God: and Pharaoh’s heart was hardened, and he hearkened not unto them; as the LORD had said.

 <sup>20</sup> ¶ And the LORD said unto Moses, Rise up early in the morning, and stand before Pharaoh; lo, he cometh forth to the water; and say unto him, Thus saith the LORD, Let my people go, that they may serve me.

-<sup>21</sup> Else, if thou wilt not let my people go, behold, I will send swarms of flies upon thee, and upon thy servants, and upon thy people, and into thy houses: and the houses of the Egyptians shall be full of swarms of flies, and also the ground whereon they are.
+<sup>21</sup> Else, if thou wilt not let my people go, behold, I will send swarms *of flies* upon thee, and upon thy servants, and upon thy people, and into thy houses: and the houses of the Egyptians shall be full of swarms *of flies*, and also the ground whereon they *are*.

-<sup>22</sup> And I will sever in that day the land of Goshen, in which my people dwell, that no swarms of flies shall be there; to the end thou mayest know that I am the LORD in the midst of the earth.
+<sup>22</sup> And I will sever in that day the land of Goshen, in which my people dwell, that no swarms *of flies* shall be there; to the end thou mayest know that I *am* the LORD in the midst of the earth.

 <sup>23</sup> And I will put a division between my people and thy people: to morrow shall this sign be.

-<sup>24</sup> And the LORD did so; and there came a grievous swarm of flies into the house of Pharaoh, and into his servants’ houses, and into all the land of Egypt: the land was corrupted by reason of the swarm of flies.
+<sup>24</sup> And the LORD did so; and there came a grievous swarm *of flies* into the house of Pharaoh, and *into* his servants’ houses, and into all the land of Egypt: the land was corrupted by reason of the swarm *of flies*.

 <sup>25</sup> ¶ And Pharaoh called for Moses and for Aaron, and said, Go ye, sacrifice to your God in the land.